kurtosis-tech/kurtosis/docs/docs/quickstart.md

 data_package_module = import_module("github.com/kurtosis-tech/examples/data-package/main.star")
 ```

 ...created a dependency on [the external Kurtosis package living here][data-package-example].

-Your code then called that dependency code here...
+Your code then called that dependency here...

 ```python
 data_package_module_result = data_package_module.run(plan, struct())
 ```

-...which in turn ran [the code in the `main.star` of that external Kurtosis package][data-package-example-main.star].
-That package happens to contain [the seed data][data-package-example-seed-tar], and it uses the `upload_data` Starlark instruction on the plan to make the seed data available via a files artifact.
+...which in turn ran [the code in the `main.star` of that external package][data-package-example-main.star].
+That Kurtosis package happens to contain [the seed data][data-package-example-seed-tar], and it uses the `upload_data` Starlark instruction on the plan to make the seed data available via a files artifact.
 From there, all we needed to do was mount it on the `postgres` service.

 This ability to modularize your distributed application logic using only a Github repo is one of Kurtosis' most loved features.
 We won't dive into all the usecases now, but [the examples repo][examples-repo] can serve as a good source of inspiration.